 Want to reuse the audio or sound track from an existing video or movie?
 If you are using a Mac, there are several ways you can extract audio from movie and video files.
 Both QuickTime Player and GarageBand can help you export audio from video on Mac.
 Check out this guide to export sound track from video using QuickTime Player on Mac.
 Today, we will show you how to achieve it using another stock app on Mac, iMovie.

-We will use iMovie version 10.1.9 on a MacBook Pro.
+We will use iMovie version 10.3.4, the latest as of Dec 2022, on a MacBook Pro.
 If you use a different version of iMovie, you may see slight difference in appearance.

 Open the Launchpad on Mac, find and launch iMovie app.
 Find the movie or video file in Finder, drag and drop it from Finder to the timeline at the lower section of iMovie main interface.
 Then follow below steps to extract sound track or background music from your movie or video.